 4. CUSTODY/SUPPORT ORDERS.
 The fourth option applies only to custody and support orders.
 Those kinds of orders are modifiable at any time on a showing of “changed circumstances.”
 In terms of child support, the change in circumstances is typically financial.
 The change must be non-temporary and relatively substantial.
 In terms of custody orders, the change may be anything that affects the best interests of the children.
 If the Court finds that circumstances have changed, the Court will consider whether the existing order is no longer in the best interests of the children.
 Thus, a motion for a change in custody will be governed initially by a changed circumstances inquiry and ultimately by a simple best interests analysis.
 Finally, it bears nothing that the Court should only consider changes that have occurred after entry of the previous order.

 5. CLERICAL ERRORS.
 Correction of a clerical error can occur at any time and does not necessarily require a motion.
 It is permissible for the Court to correct a simple clerical error upon receipt of a letter from your attorney.
 Clerical errors include, for example, simple mathematical mistakes.
 But be warned, there is often significant disagreement over whether an error was merely clerical or was actually a substantive mistake.

 All the requests above are made by filing a motion with the Superior Court, except appeals (which are filed with the Appellate Division) and correction of clerical errors (which do not necessarily require a motion).

-If you disagree with a court order, contact the DeTommaso Law Group to schedule a consultation.
-Our attorneys understand the importance of comprehensive, detail-oriented, and aggressive representation.
+If you disagree with a court order, contact the DeTommaso Law Group, LLC to schedule a consultation.
+Our New Jersey divorce attorneys understand the importance of comprehensive, detail-oriented, and aggressive representation.
 We will review each of these options to determine which is applicable to the specific facts of your case and to develop the best possible strategy on your behalf.